hgrubbs/containercourse/course/part003.md

 ]
 ```

-## A brief introduction to accessing logs from your containers
+## Accessing logs from your containers

 If you were curious about what was happening on the backend, that's not immediately obvious with Kubernetes, unlike with docker-compose.
 The output from the containers is there, but we'll need to use a command to retrieve it.